eead-csic-compbio/kmeleon/README.md

 ```

 * @ is a symbol used to differentiate the header from the other rows
+* Target: the chromosome or contig of the current position.
 * Position: the position within the target (chromosome)
 * kmer(md_z): a kmer found in such position, in SAM/BAM file MD_Z field format
 * dp: depth, i.e. times this kmer has been observed at this position.